helidon-io/helidon/docs/mp/lra.md

 ## Usage

 The LRA transactions need to be coordinated over REST API by the LRA coordinator.
-[Coordinator][coordinator] keeps track of all transactions and calls the `@Compensate` or `@Complete` endpoints for all participants involved in the particular transaction.
-LRA transaction is first started, then joined by [participant][participant].
+[Coordinator](#coordinator) keeps track of all transactions and calls the `@Compensate` or `@Complete` endpoints for all participants involved in the particular transaction.
+LRA transaction is first started, then joined by [participant](#participant).
 The participant reports the successful finish of the transaction by calling it complete.
-The coordinator then calls the JAX-RS *complete* endpoint that was registered during the join of each [participant][participant].
+The coordinator then calls the JAX-RS *complete* endpoint that was registered during the join of each [participant](#participant).
 As the completed or compensated participants don’t have to be on same instance, the whole architecture is highly scalable.

 <figure>
 <img src="../images/lra/lra-complete-lb.svg" alt="Complete" />
 </figure>

 If an error occurs during the LRA transaction, the participant reports a cancellation of LRA to the coordinator.
-[Coordinator][coordinator] calls compensate on all the joined participants.
+[Coordinator](#coordinator) calls compensate on all the joined participants.

 <figure>
 <img src="../images/lra/lra-compensate-lb-error.svg" alt="Cancel" />